Symmetries of statistics on lattice paths between two boundaries: The symmetry for a single path

 where each $D_i$ for $1\le i\le m$ is a (possibly empty) Dyck word.
 In such a factorization, the letters $\t$ and $\b$ which are not part of a Dyck word are called \Dfn{unmatched} letters.
 By construction, all the unmatched $\b$'s are to the left of the unmatched $\t$'s.
 Suppose that there is at least one unmatched $\t$.
 We define $\switch(\Mat w)$ to be the word obtained from $\Mat w$ by replacing the leftmost unmatched $\t$ with a $\b$, that is,

 The above factorization can be visualized by representing a word with a path, drawing an northeast step $(1,1)$ for each letter $\t$ and a southeast step $(1,-1)$ for each letter $\b$.
 In Figure~\ref{fig:switch}, the effect of the map $\switch$ applied to the word $\b\t\t\b\t\b\b\b\t\t\b\t\t\b\t\b\t\t$ is shown.
-In this example, the Dyck words $D_2$, $D_4$ and $D_5$ are non-empty, and they are indicated by the dotted areas.
+In this example, the Dyck words $D_2$, $D_4$ and $D_5$, indicated by the dotted areas, are non-empty.

-\begin{rmk} The map $\switch$, in different contexts, belongs to mathematical folklore.
+\begin{remark} The map $\switch$, in different contexts, belongs to mathematical folklore.
 Curtis Greene and Daniel Kleitman~\cite{GreeneKleitman} used it to build a symmetric chain decomposition of the boolean algebra, giving an injection from $i$-element subsets of $[n]$ to $(i+1)$-element subsets of $[n]$ (where $i<n/2$) with the property that each subset is contained in its image.
 Their construction proves that the boolean algebra has the Sperner property.
 It also yields a bijection between $i$-element subsets and $(n-i)$-element subsets of $[n]$ where each subset is contained in its image.
-On the other hand, a bijective argument based on iterates of $\switch$ proves that the number of ballot paths of length $2n$ is $\binom{2n}{n}$. \end{rmk}
+On the other hand, a bijective argument based on iterates of $\switch$ proves that the number of ballot paths of length $2n$ is $\binom{2n}{n}$. \end{remark}